-LCL has public computer workstations, loaner Chromebooks, and various other relevant technology available for patron use.
+LCL has various relevant technology available for patron use.
 Non-profit community groups and individuals are able to reserve the library meeting rooms for programs and meetings.

 LCL is centrally located at 27 Auburn Road across a parking lot from the Lansing Town Hall, community center, and the Lansing Historical Association.